 Spend a night sleeping under the stars on a beautiful deck overlooking the Veldt.

-- Spend a night under the stars on a tree-top deck overlooking the wilderness
+- Spend a night under the stars as you fall asleep in a four-poster bed on Garonga’s sleep-out deck, overlooking a waterhole.

 Location & directions